Skip to content

 Run Notebook 10.4+ If you are using a serverless SQL or classic SQL compute, you can only run SQL notebooks using the Run notebook component.

 Personal Staging 10.4+ You must be using personal access token authentication to use personal staging.
-This feature is being deprecated.
+This feature has been deprecated by Databricks.

 S3 buckets and Azure Blob storage